AdobeDocs/commerce-merchant-services.en/help/payment-services/connect.md

 When you create a SaaS project, Commerce generates one or more SaaS data spaces depending on your Commerce license:

-* Adobe Commerce - One production data space; two testing data spaces
+* [!DNL Adobe Commerce] - One production data space; two testing data spaces
-* Magento Open Source - One production data space; no testing data spaces
+* [!DNL Magento Open Source] - One production data space; no testing data spaces

 ### Configure SaaS project